PIDMA – PID controller with moment autotuner

 U(s) = ±K bW(s) Y (s) + 1 Tis W(s) Y (s) + Tds Td N s + 1 cW(s) Y (s) + Z(s)

 where U(s) is Laplace transform of the manipulated variable mv, W(s) is Laplace transform of the setpoint variable sp, Y (s) is Laplace transform of the process variable pv, Z(s) is Laplace transform of the feedforward control variable dv and K, Ti , Td, N, b and c are the parameters of the controller.
 The sign of the right hand side depends on the parameter RACT.
 The range of the manipulated variable mv (position controller output) is limited by parameters hilim, lolim.
 The parameter dz determines the dead zone in the integral part of the controller.
-The integral part of the control law can be switched off and fixed on the current value by the integrator hold input IH = on.
-For the proper function of the controller it is necessary to connect the output mv of the controller to the controller input tv and properly set the tracking time constant tt.
+The integral part of the control law can be switched off and fixed on the current value by the integrator hold input IH (IH = on).
+For the proper function of the controller, it is necessary to connect the output mv of the controller to the controller input tv and properly set the tracking time constant tt.

 In the manual mode (MAN = on), the input hv is copied to the output mv unless saturated.
 The overall control function of the PIDMA block is quite clear from the following diagram:

 The block PIDMA extends the control function of the standard PID controller by the built in autotuning feature.
 Before start of the autotuner the operator have to reach the steady state of the process at a suitable working point (in manual or automatic mode) and specify the required type of the controller ittype (PI or PID) and other tuning parameters (iainf, DGC, tdg, tn, amp, dy and ispeed).
-The identification experiment is started by the input TUNE (input TBRK finishes the experiment).
+The identification experiment is started by the rising edge off on on the input TUNE (input TBRK finishes the experiment).
 In this mode (TBSY = on), first of all the noise and possible drift gradient (DGC = on) are estimated during the user specified time (tdg + tn) and then the rectangle pulse is applied to the input of the process and the first three process moments are identified from the pulse response.
 The amplitude of the pulse is set by the parameter amp.
 The pulse is finished when the process variable pv deviates from the steady value more than the dy threshold defines.
 The threshold is an absolute difference, therefore it is always a positive value.
 The duration of the tuning experiment depends on the dynamic behavior of the process.
 The remaining time to the end of the tuning is provided by the output trem.

 During the experiment, the output ite indicates the autotuner phases.
 In the phase of estimation of the response decay rate (ite = -4) the tuning experiment may be finished manually before its regular end.
 In this case the controller parameters are designed but the potential warning is indicated by setting the output ite=100.